kiizerd/simpletask_client/design.md

 ### Exports
  #### Components
+  - Use index.ts file in root directory of component to handle clean module import/export
   - Declare and define component with arrow function.
   - Export named component as default at bottom of file.
  #### Hooks